wpilibsuite/frc-docs/source/docs/zero-to-robot/step-4/running-benchtop-test.rst

 -------------------------------

 .. image:: /docs/software/driverstation/images/driver-station/ds-icon.png
+    :alt: The Driver Station icon found on the desktop.

 The FRC\ |reg| Driver Station can be launched by double-clicking the icon on the Desktop or by selecting Start->All Programs->FRC Driver Station.